What is an Organization Chart in Excel?

 Things to Remember

-- Organization Chart in Excel is used to show the roles and hierarchies in a given organization.
+- Organization Chart is used to show the roles and hierarchies in a given organization.

-- There are 4 variants of Organization Char in Excel
+- There are 4 variants of Organization Chart

 - Organization Chart (Regular)